-- 1. Pandemic 5.
-Financial covenants, pension fund deficit, and accounting controls - 2.
-Liquidity 6.
-Market and operational - 3.
-Health and safety 7.
-Political and economic risk
+5. Financial covenants, pension fund deficit, and accounting controls

+- 1. Pandemic

+- 2. Liquidity

+- 6. Market and operational

+- Health and safety

+Food safety

+- Political and economic risk

+Information technology

+- for the second s

 Our Principal Risks and Uncertainties

 The Board recognise the following principal risks as those that could impact upon the operation of the business and the achievement of its strategic objectives.